Kansas City Car Accident Lawyers

 6. Advanced Negotiations

-With 30 years of legal experience in handling a wide variety of car, truck, and motorcycle cases that result in serious injury, Attorney Doug Horn and his law partner Laurie Del Percio are skilled in advanced negotiations.
-Advanced negotiations differ from case to case but include settlement conferences with insurance claim supervisors, mediation, and litigation.
+With 30 years of legal experience in handling a wide variety of car, truck, and motorcycle cases that result in serious injury, Attorney Doug Horn and Lead Litigation Attorney, Laurie Del Percio, are skilled in advanced negotiations.
+Advanced negotiations differ from case to case but many include settlement conferences with insurance claim supervisors, mediation, and/or litigation.

 Kansas City Car Accident Lawyer Statistics & Findings